-Total Dynamic Current for $V{DDINT}$ ( $I{DD-DYN}$ )
+Total Dynamic Current for V{DDINT} (I{DD-DYN})

-Equation 1b.
-Internal Dynamic Current (IDD-DYN) for ADSP-BF539 Processors
+Equation 1.
+Internal Dynamic Current (I{DD-DYN})

-For example, after profiling the application code for a particular ADSP-BF538 processor system, activity is determined to be proportioned as shown in Figure 2.
+For example, after profiling the application code for a particular system, activity is determined to be proportioned as shown in Figure 2.

-'''

 (10% Peak Activity Level)

 (20% High Activity Level)

 (50% Typ.
 Activity Level)

 (10% App.
 Activity Level)

 (10% NOP Activity Level)

 + (0% Idle Activity Level)

-100% Activity '''
+100% Activity

 Figure 2.
-Internal System Activity Levels for an ADSP-BF538 Blackfin Processor System
+Internal System Activity Levels

-Using the ASF provided for each activity level in Table 1 (and with $V{DDINT}$ at 1.2 V and CCLK at 400 MHz), a value for $I{DD-DYN}$ consumption of a single processor can be estimated as follows:
+Using the ASF provided for each activity level in Table 1 (and with V{DDINT} at 1.2 V and CCLK at 400 MHz), a value for the dynamic portion of the internal current consumption of a single processor can be estimated as follows: